uc-cdis/bc-cwl/version2/README.md

 formations.

 ## Setup
 The pipeline pulls python and environment images from quay.io/cdis.
-Pipeline configuration and setup scripts are stored in the CWL directory, you can copy them to your working directory.
+The pipeline configuration and setup scripts are stored in the CWL directory, you can copy them to your working directory.

 ### Dependencies
- - CWL
+ - cwltool

-### CWL setup
+### CWL tool setup
-The official CWL installation page can be found [here](https://github.com/common-workflow-language/cwltool/blob/master/README.rst).
+The official cwltool installation page can be found [here](https://github.com/common-workflow-language/cwltool/blob/master/README.rst).
-It is highly recommended to install CWL in the virtual environment as it is indicated in the installation page.
+It is highly recommended to install cwtool in the virtual environment as it is indicated in the installation page.

 ### Setting up Credentials